Migration Guide to 5.x

 Version 5 - Better UI and Dark Mode with Pure CSS SVG icons ✨

-Another noticeable UI change is the migration from Flatpickr to Vanilla-Calendar-Picker (which is a fork of Vanilla-Calendar-Pro and we'll hopefully drop the fork in the near future if possible), there are multiple reasons to migrate our date picker to another library as shown below.
+Another noticeable UI change is the migration from Flatpickr to Vanilla-Calendar-Pro, there are multiple reasons to migrate our date picker to another library as described below.
 Another change that is mostly internal but is also indirectly connected to the date picker is the migration from MomentJS to Tempo which is modern and is packaged as ESM which is great for Tree Shaking.

 Flatpickr cons:

-• barely supported (lots of opened PR but nothing merged for the past 2 years)
+barely supported (lots of opened PRs but nothing merged for the past 2 years)

-• not fully ESM ready (it's only partially ESM, for example it is detected as CJS in Angular-Slickgrid and requires an exception in allowedCommonJsDependencies)
+not fully ESM ready (it's only partially ESM, for example it was detected as CJS in Slickgrid-Universal and required an exception in

-• styling could be a bit more modern (the use of native select/input to change year/month/time is a bit outdated and basic)
+)styling could be a bit more modern (the use of native select/input to change year/month/time is a little outdated)

 Vanilla-Calendar (VC)

-• settings are named differently and are not using flat config (complex object settings) and requires code change
+settings are a bit different and are not using flat config (complex object settings) and requires code change

 To summarize, the goal of this new release was mainly to improve UI/UX (mostly for Dark Mode) and also to make it fully ESM ready.
 Also noteworthy, the project is smaller in size (~100Kb smaller) compared to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
 So, considering that we're no longer requiring the install of jQuery/jQueryUI, and also considering that these 2 dependencies had a total of well over 200kb.
 We can safely assume that our project build size is in fact a lot smaller than it was 2 years ago, that is really nice to know considering that we kept adding features (like Dark Mode and other features) while still decreasing its size over the years :)